 The Prison Engagement Initiative offers ways for faculty, staff, and students across Duke to shape relational networks of learning and change with people impacted by prison.
 It aims to transform perspectives, approaches, and practices surrounding incarceration as well as the relationship between universities and prisons.

-In 2022–23, we are convening a Strategic Listening Team to map Duke’s existing engagement in prisons, to learn about each other’s work, to meet community partners in the Triangle area, and to envision the shape and orientation of an ongoing cross-disciplinary prison initiative at Duke University.
+In 2022–23, we convened a Strategic Listening Team to map Duke’s existing engagement in prisons, to learn about each other’s work, to meet community partners in the Triangle area, and to envision the shape and orientation of an ongoing cross-disciplinary prison initiative at Duke University.

 Meredith Manchester is the graduate assistant for the Prison Engagement Initiative.
 She graduated from Wheaton College in 2014 with a BA in International Relations and a Certificate in Urban Studies focusing on racial disparities in the criminal justice system.
 She attended Temple University’s Beasley School of Law where she gained hands-on experience advocating for those entangled in the system—young males in Philadelphia being targeted as gang members, a man sentenced to life without parole as a juvenile, and individuals reentering society after spending a significant amount of time in federal custody.
 She worked as an assistant public defender at the Defender Association of Philadelphia, representing indigent Philadelphians in numerous bail motions, violation of probation/detainer hearings, motions to suppress, and trials.
 In July 2022, she left the Defender Association to attend Duke Divinity School, where she is pursuing a Master of Divinity and is eager to explore the intersection between Christian theology and criminal justice reform.

-In October 2022, the Prison Engagement Initiative is gathering Duke faculty, staff, and graduate students with practical experience or academic interest in prisons for a Strategic Listening Team that will meet four times a semester from October 2022 – November 2023.
-This team will map Duke’s existing engagement with prisons, learn about the work of each member, meet community partners in the Triangle area, and envision the shape and orientation of an ongoing cross-disciplinary prison initiative at Duke University.
+In 2023-4, the Prison Engagement Initiative continues to gather Duke faculty, staff, and graduate students with practical experience or academic interest in prisons to be part of a team meeting monthly throughout the academic year.
+This team will continue to map Duke’s existing engagement with prisons, learn about the work of each member, engage community partners in the Triangle area, and work collectively towards the goals of task forces.
 If you are interested in becoming a part of this team and can commit to the lunchtime meetings listed below, please email firstname.lastname@example.org introducing yourself and your connection to these issues.

-The Strategic Listening Team will meet for Wednesday lunchtime meetings from 12:30 – 2:30pm on the following dates in the Academic Year 2022–23:
+The Prison Engagement Initiative will meet for Wednesday lunchtime meetings from 12:30 – 2:00pm on the following dates in the Academic Year 2023–24:

 Anker, A. S. T., and C. Wildeman.
 “Family Visitation Patterns during Incarceration in Denmark.”
 Journal of Family Issues 42, no. 12 (December 1, 2021): 2811–34. https://doi.org/10.1177/0192513X21991187.